Cherán: 2011 uprising and the transition away from government control

 Like many other Michoacán communities, Cherán suffered from organized crime, bribed politicians and corrupt police.
 Kidnappings, extortion, murders, and illegal logging of the local forest—the lifeblood of the community—were part of daily life.
-The Los Angeles Times provides the background of the 2011 uprising: That was the year that residents, most of them indigenous and poor, waged an insurrection and declared self-rule in hopes of ridding themselves of the ills that plague so much of Mexico: raging violence, corrupt politicians, a toothless justice system and gangs that have expanded from drug smuggling to extortion, kidnapping and illegal logging."To defend ourselves," explained a community leader, "we had to change the whole system — out with the political parties, out with City Hall, out with the police and everything.
+The Los Angeles Times provides the background of the 2011 uprising: That was the year that residents, most of them indigenous and poor, waged an insurrection and declared self-rule in hopes of ridding themselves of the ills that plague so much of Mexico: raging violence, corrupt politicians, a toothless justice system and gangs that have expanded from drug smuggling to extortion, kidnapping and illegal logging.

+In the three years leading up to the uprising, cartels had clear cut about half of the community's almost 60,000 acres; afterwards the community banned logging healthy wood and began a project to regrow native trees.

+"To defend ourselves," explained a community leader, "we had to change the whole system — out with the political parties, out with City Hall, out with the police and everything.
 We had to organize our own way of living to survive".
-Thus, on April 15, 2011 a group of women and men using rocks and fireworks attacked a busload of illegal loggers associated with the Mexican drug cartel La Familia Michoacana and armed with machine guns.
-The vigilantes assumed control over the town, expelled the police force and politicians and blocked roads leading to oak forest on a nearby mountain which had been subject to illegal logging by armed gangs supported by corrupt officials.
+Thus, on April 15, 2011 a group of women and men using rocks and fireworks attacked a busload of illegal loggers who were armed with machine guns and associated with the Mexican drug cartel La Familia Michoacana.
+The vigilantes assumed control over the town, expelled the police force and politicians and blocked roads leading to the forest that had been subject to illegal logging by armed gangs supported by corrupt officials.

 Community policing has been extended to twenty-thousand inhabitants, and over 27,000 hectares of communal land.
 Neighborhood watch members patrol both the town and the surrounding forests.

 The Constitution of Mexico permits self government and self-policing by indigenous communities.
 Following lengthy legal battles, the Mexican government is treating autonomous Cherán as a legal self-governing indigenous community.
 "In Cherán’s unique form of government, the real power lies wholly with the people.
 There is not a single decision taken without consensus, from who will get a local job in construction, to the allocation of public services and overseeing the spending of the budget.
 The authority of the community’s assembly is above any other local governmental body."The community elects a 12-person council, "K'eri Jánaskakua," and has about 180 fogatas (campfires / community fires) in its four neighborhoods.